-Serve the braised lamb shanks with a side of rice, steamed vegetables and a loaf of crusty French bread for a drool-worthy dinner.
+Serve the braised lamb shanks with creamy mashed potatoes, oven roasted asparagus and a loaf of crusty French bread for a drool-worthy dinner.

 Braised Lamb Shanks

 - 4 meaty lamb shanks, preferably hind shanks, trimmed about 4 ½ lbs